desktop/desktop/docs/technical/adding-tests.md

 ```

 This uses the current `IChangesState`, as well as additional parameters and
-returns an object containing the changes that should be applied create a new
+returns an object containing the changes that should be applied to create a new
 `IChangesState` for the repository:

 ```ts